Insurers are struggling to manage rising cases of fraud due to obsolete technology and shortage of skilled resources

-False and improper claims accounted for USD 2.5 Billion recovered under the False Claims Act in 2018 in the U.S. Insurers are painfully aware of the impact of fraud on their profitability.
+During the fiscal year of 2022, settlements and judgments related to the False Claims Act surpassed USD 2 Billion.
+Insurers are painfully aware of the impact of fraud on their profitability.
 But the classic roadblocks to managing them effectively continue to plague the industry.
 Chief among these challenges are obsolete technology, the deployment of resources who lack specialized skills and fraud detection not being a priority area of focus.

 By leveraging predictive modeling, geographic data mapping, social media analytics and text mining across certain stages of a policy life cycle, businesses can effectively detect fraud and significantly reduce claims costs.

 In the underwriting stage, advanced analytics helps capture the identity of the customer, linkages to fraud and other abnormal behavioral patterns.
 At the First Notice of Loss (FNOL) stage, analytics helps claim handlers validate a larger number of claims with greater accuracy in a shorter period of time.
 Real-time insights help resources change their line of questioning as warranted and refer suspicious claims to investigators.